paramat/snowdrift/README.txt

-snowdrift 0.6.0 by paramat
+snowdrift 0.6.1 by paramat
-For Minetest 0.4.15 and later
+For Minetest 0.4.16 and later.
+Compatible with Minetest 5.0.0.
 Depends: default

 Licenses